tc39/proposal-async-context/README.md

 }
 ```

-`AsyncSnapshot` is useful for implementing APIs that logically "schedule" a
+`AsyncContext.Snapshot` is useful for implementing APIs that logically "schedule" a
 callback, so the callback will be called with the context that it logically
 belongs to, regardless of the context under which it actually runs: